 Lab-Aids' Online Portal is fully integrated with Google Classroom.
 This integration eliminates the need for manual rostering by using Google Classroom to import students, teachers, and classes to our Portal.
 This integration also provides SSO for teachers and students.
 Teachers can have students log into the portal using "Log in with Google" to use the portal with its full functionality.
 Teachers can also assign books to students and have the books appear in the Google Classroom class streams for students to access.

 The following requirements must be met for a successful Google Classroom integration with the Lab-Aids Portal.
-Please see the Google Classroom Integration Guide for further info on how the integration works and instructions on how to perform the integration.
+Please see the Google Classroom Integration Guide for further integration information.

-- All users that need access to our curriculum must be users of Google Classroom, not just G Suite.
+- All users that need access to our curriculum must be users of Google Classroom, not just G Suite / Google Workspace.

 - All teachers that need access to our curriculum must be willing/able to actively use Google Classroom on a daily basis.
 Depending on the district, teachers may need to be willing/able to set up their own Google Classrooms.

 - User roles (teacher vs. learner) must be established for all users.

 - Note: Students that have the "create course" permission will be rostered as teachers.

 - All users must be part of a Class defined in Google Classroom.

 - The Super Admin for G Suite / Google Workspace must serve as the admin for your Lab-Aids Portal account.
 This can also be an admin service account with domain-wide authority, which mimics the same authority of a Super Admin account.
 More info found on stack overflow.

 - Both teachers and the Super Admin for G Suite / Google Workspace have the ability to choose which class rosters we sync to our platform.
 Individually selecting all of these classes can be tedious for large districts, and instead an option exists to sync all classes (and therefore all students) on your G Suite / Google Workspace domain.